vinay0703/Fully-end-to-end-visual-odometry-for-mini-drone/README.md

 We have followed Deep learning approach which has the following advantages over the traditional approach.
 ![Advantages of deep learning approach](https://github.com/vinay0703/fyp/assets/68630619/805cadbf-bd19-4add-b3f0-8e1a79f7ab35)

+## Our approach
+Below is the brief overview of approach we followed.
+For detail understanding, see the Documentation section.

 ## Minidrone specifications
 We have used [DJI Ryze Tello](https://www.ryzerobotics.com/tello/specs) minidrone for this project.